 Image via Falke website.
 Hmm, pink knee-highs–it’s a good look on him.
 Can your man rock that look?

 Remember those vintage plastic knitting needles?
 I have a few in my stash that were my Mum’s and might have even been my Grandma’s.
 Australian artist Liana Kabel breathes new life into them along with other bits of plastic and tupperware.
 Liana Kabel toys with nostalgia and the domestic sphere while transforming homecraft items and tupperware into contemporary jewellery.
 Liana sells her pieces in her Etsy shop.
-You can read more about Liana and her work on her read more
+You can read more about read more

 I recently found out about a great online knitting magazine called Petite Purls.
 It focuses solely on knits for babies and children.
 How could I not have been aware of it?
 Where have I been?
-Audrey’s First Day by Elizabeth Smith The Fall 2010 issue contains 13 free knitting patterns, a tutorial for sewing reusable sandwich wrappers and an article on the importance of read more
+Audrey’s First Day by Elizabeth Smith The Fall 2010 issue contains 13 free knitting patterns, a tutorial for sewing reusable read more

 In a box of my childhood things in my mother’s basement I discovered this pair of mittens I used to wear when I was Devan’s age.
 They are trigger mitts from Newfoundland.
 Devan and me, both at 8 yrs old.
 In the 1970s we moved from Alberta to St. John’s, Newfoundland.
 It was a big adventure for my family and although a part of Canada, Newfoundland seemed so different to us in many ways.
 Among our many discoveries was the strong tradition of knitting in Newfoundland—especially handknit trigger mitts, sometimes called three finger mittens.
 It seems they are unique to read more